-Upon perusal of the Memorandum of Agreement (MOA) dated 01.11.2021 and invoice dated 17.11.2021 for the sale of the vessel to the appellant, it is evident that the vessel was sold for a lump sum CIF price of USD 3,559,122.00.
-Further, as per Clause 15 of the MOA, All propulsion machinery in working condition.
-There may be emergency/or deck generator/spare tall shaft/spare anchor/spare propeller blade etc. onboard, which if available, included in the sale without any extra charges but without guarantee of the availability, or materials of any of the propeller additional blades hub/ shatts etc. Accordingly, there is no separate invoice or price breakup for the bunkers in question and no amount has been charged for bunker, and the cost price of the bunkers cannot be independently ascertained.
+Upon perusal of the Memorandum of Agreement (MOA) dated 16.11.2018 and Invoice dated 23.11.2018 for the sale of the vessel to the appellant, it is evident that the vessel was sold for a lump sum CIF price of USD 2,623,950.00.
+Further, as per Clause 17 of the MOA, any emergency generators / deck diesel generators/ships machinery or part thereof / spare tail shaft / spare anchor / spare propellor blades/grabs / constants /lashing material/lashing equipments & all type of bunker & oil available on board at the time of delivery of the vessel is part of the vessel & the value of the same is included in the sale price of the vessel mentioned in MOA.
+Accordingly, there is no separate invoice or price breakup for the bunkers in question, and the cost price of the bunkers cannot be independently ascertained.
 The value declared in the Bill of Entry for the bunker is not the actual transactional value but a notional value assigned solely for the purpose of duty calculation.

-5.18 Further, in this regard, I refer to the decision of Hon'ble Supreme Court in the case of Union of India Vs Solar Pesticides Pvt.
+5.19 Further, in this regard, I refer to the decision of Hon'ble Supreme Court in the case of Union of India Vs Solar Pesticides Pvt.
 Ltd. [2000 (116) ELT 401 (SC)] wherein the Hon'ble Supreme Court had held that "the expression "incidence of such duty" in relation to its being passed on to another person would take it within its ambit not only the passing of the duty directly to another person but also cases where it is passed on indirectly".
 Further, I rely upon the decision of the Hon'ble Tribunal Delhi in the case of JCT Limited Versus Commissioner of Central Excise, Chandigarh-II [2004 (163) ELT 467 (Tri Del)] affirmed in [2006 (202) ELT 773 (Punjab & Haryana High Court)], wherein the Hon'ble Tribunal had held that decrease in the price of the goods sold by them later on also could not lead to a logical conclusion that they took upon themselves the liability to pay full duty and not to charge from the customers.
 The decrease in price may have been affected by them on account of various factors and commercial reason.
 The relevant Para is reproduced hereunder: